georgesittas/minijava-compiler/README.md

 # Minijava Compiler

-This is a MiniJava-to-LLVM-IR compiler project, written in Java (with the help of JFlex, JavaCUP and JTB), originally introduced as an assignment for the [compilers](http://cgi.di.uoa.gr/~compilers) course (NKUA).
+This is a MiniJava-to-LLVM-IR compiler project, written in Java (with the help of JFlex, JavaCUP and JTB), originally introduced as an assignment for the [compilers](http://cgi.di.uoa.gr/~compilers) course (UoA).
 Details about the project can be found [here](https://cgi.di.uoa.gr/~compilers/20_21/project.html#hw2) (sections homework 2 & 3).
 I thank [Stefanos Baziotis](https://github.com/baziotis) for his [MiniJava testsuite](https://github.com/baziotis/minijava-testsuite) contribution!